 Conclusion

-Understanding foreign institutional investment (FII) is crucial if you are tracking global capital flows and their effects on the Indian economy.
+Understanding foreign institutional investment (FII) is crucial if you track global capital flows and their effects on the Indian economy.
 For retail investors in India, FII activity can provide insights into market direction and sector performance.

 FAQs